 She’s nothing like a girl you’ve ever seen before… nothing you can compare to your neighbourhood whore… I’m trying to find the words to describe this girl without being disrespectful...The way that booty moving, I can’t take no more…

 It was one of a handful of songs that had haunted us in every single Southeast Asian tourist town, but we’d first heard it at a Delhi coffee shop played on repeat.
 When Iain noticed the lyrics he shouted, “Oh my god!
 Did you hear that?” from his seat in the coffee shop.
 I hadn’t heard anything but a beat and a tune.
 “Listen!
 Listen!
 Aarrr…” he’d groaned, thrashing about in exaggerated disgust as he registered what was being sung.
 After two long afternoons of writing in the Delhi coffee shop – the only place with WiFi near our guesthouse in Majnukatilla – we came to the dismal realisation that they only had one CD.
 During the days of work to come, Iain wielded earplugs.
 A few weeks later, I discovered that the music was a collection of current hits, all of it catchy noise pollution.
-Suddenly, three years of hearing nothing but Chinese ballads on the radio seemed quite merciful.
+Suddenly, three years of hearing nothing but Chinese ballads on the radio in Shanghai seemed quite merciful.
 If this was the form that American pop culture had taken, ignorance was bliss.

-Soon it dawned on me: my travels before Southeast Asia spoilt me.
+Soon it dawned on me: my travels before coming to Southeast Asia had spoilt me.
 Travelling in the Middle East, India, China – and even in laughably crowded Western Europe during summer – had all made me accustomed to little feats that I have come to associate with independent travel.
 Locating a bus station in Pontevedra with just a smattering of Spanish, hunting down a cup of coffee in the small, south Indian town of Madikeri, or spending half a day in Aleppo amidst all-Arabic signage looking for an international calling centre from where I could phone home: these were some of the details of travelling life that peppered my overland journey to Shanghai in 2006 and 2007.
-Four years later, in many of the most historic – and most touristed – mainland Southeast Asian towns I visited, I couldn’t possibly have consumed a fraction of the coffee or WiFi that was advertised in the sprawling tourist ghettos of Phnom Penh, Chiangmai, Saigon, Siem Reap or Hanoi.
+Four years later, in many of the most historic – and most touristed – mainland Southeast Asian towns I visited, I couldn’t possibly have consumed a fraction of the coffee or travellers’ paraphernalia that was advertised in the sprawling tourist ghettos of Phnom Penh, Chiangmai, Saigon, Siem Reap or Hanoi.
 My surprise was compounded by three years of living in one of the world’s fastest growing cities, Shanghai, which had taught me not to expect WiFi – or coffee – unless I located a Western chain like Starbucks.
 Like hotels in London or Paris or Berlin, Shanghai’s are spread out over several districts; there are no tourist ghettos.